bernie6401/bernie6401.github.io/_posts/Tutorial/2024-11-12-How to install aab file_.md

 ---
-title: How to install aab file?
+title: "How to install aab file"
-tags: [problem solution]
+tags: [Tutorial]

-category: "Problem Solutions"
+category: "Tutorial"
 ---

 # How to install aab file?